-As long as I’ve lived in Philadelphia, I’ve worked not in Philadelphia, and situations like the above are some of my daily struggles.
-Whenever I tell people where I live, truly, one of their first responses is – oh, parking must be tough there.
+As long as Ive lived in Philadelphia, Ive worked not in Philadelphia, and situations like the above are some of my daily struggles.
+Whenever I tell people where I live, truly, one of their first responses is oh, parking must be tough there.
 Well folks, it sure is.
+Doesn’t matter how many parking signage are there to guide you, parking is one hell of a struggle here.
 When my commute was ~an hour, some evenings, upon returning to this little city, I would look for over an hour for a parking spot.
 This includes metered parking and permit parking, and some nights, I cried.
 Yep.
 I said it.
 Tears.
-You could always go to one of the parking lot paving companies and get someone to make some parking at your home if you can, but that isn’t an option for everyone sadly.

 You know I like to keep this blog positive, but I’ve just about had it, and I need to let this out.
 Stay with me, now, and learn a little bit about the world of a reverse commuter.

 1. If you’re in a spot (and this is usually a spot right across from my apartment or somewhere extremely convenient), and you’re say, waiting for a friend, turn. your. freaking. lights. off!
 You must not know the feeling of relief – the aha! moment when you’ve been circling the block for 25 minutes and you finally are the first car to spot a vehicle about to pull out of a spot – only to have it crushed when you realize that person will not be moving for ~33 minutes or so.
 Just warming up the car.

 2. Listen, I see you have a stroller and seven babies and I’m guessing you’ve had a long day.
 Believe me, I’m not rushing you.
 But I would rather sit here with my blinker on, staking my claim, then drive around the block while I’m waiting, only to discover someone else has now stolen my spot and/or is now playing the same waiting game.
 I’m actually grateful that you’re moving.
 Take your time.
 Let me stay.
 We all win here.